 You can partake in amazing Día de Los Muertos celebrations stateside, but there’s nothing quite like experiencing the festive tradition in its homeland

-Mexicans welcome back to earth the souls of their deceased loved ones by constructing elaborate altars, decorating their graves with emblematic marigolds, and holding candlelit processions.
-Like any real party, food is a major player, and sweets like pan de muertos and spun-sugar skulls are served to balance the bitterness of death.
-The obvious figurehead of the festival, La Catrina, is a female calavera dressed in fancy European garb, created to mock the Mexican aristocracy during the height of the Mexican Revolution.
-The satirical figure is also meant to poke fun at death itself, and can be seen in household decorations, public displays, and the thousands of revelers who paint their faces in celebration of the cycle of life, from start to end.
+On this day, Mexicans welcome back the souls of their deceased loved ones by constructing elaborate altars, decorating their graves with emblematic marigolds, and holding candlelit processions.
+Like any real party, food is a major player, and sweets like pan de muertos (a sweet bread) and spun-sugar skulls are served.
+The figurehead of the festival, La Catrina, a dapper skeleton dressed in fancy European garb, was created to mock the Mexican aristocracy during the height of the Revolution.
+The satirical figure is also meant to poke fun at death itself and can be seen in household decorations, public displays, and the thousands of revelers who paint their faces in celebration of the cycle of life, from start to end.

-San Miguel de Allende.
+For a spirited Day of the Dead in Mexico, San Miguel de Allende should be at the top of your list.
 Long known for its free spirit, SMA throws a party unlike any other.
 La Calaca Festival takes the city by storm, in a five-day celebration complete with art installations, plays, public altars and processions, live performances, and DJ-hosted dance parties that last through the night.
-The La Catrina parade even puts a spin on Halloween traditions, when women and men don elaborate costumes and makeup and transform into Catrinas and Catrines to pass out candy to children.
+The La Catrina has women and men with elaborate costumes and makeup passing out candy to children.

-Mexico City.
-Fun fact: Mexico’s capital didn’t have a full-blown festival until 2016, after the James Bond film Spectre showcased a scintillating scene of the holiday’s festivities in the city’s main plaza.
+Fun fact: Mexico’s capitaldidn’t have a full-blown festival until 2016 after the James Bond film Spectre showcased a scintillating scene of the holiday’s festivities in the city’s main plaza.
 Though you can catch the party in Zocálo, you’ll find a far more authentic celebration southeast of the city center, in San Andrés Mixquic.
 The ex-convent and church bedecks its main cemetery with thousands of candles and marigolds, and midnight processions bring thousands of capitalinos to the altar-lined streets.

-Mérida.
-This Mayan town on the Yucatán Peninsula welcomes their dead with Hanal Pixán, or “food of the souls,” a multilayered celebration with traditional cooking at the heart of it.
+This Mayan town on the Yucatán Peninsula welcomes their dead with Hanal Pixán, or “food of the souls,” a multilayered Day of the Dead in Mexico celebration with traditional cooking at the heart of it.
 The main parade, Paseo de Las Ánimas (Passage of the Souls), shuts down streets to showcase altars and musical performances, culminating with a Mayan ceremony in the town’s main cemetery.

 A big thanks to The Mexican Museum, a San Francisco-based affiliate of The Smithsonian, for providing their cultural and historical expertise.
 Learn more about their expansive collection of artifacts or schedule a visit.